At Ian's Place - Part IV, in which I Answer the Door...

 “I’m sorry, the owner isn’t in,” I said through a plastic, lipsticked smile.
 The two young men looked at each other behind the lady, whose plastic smile snapped shut and then opened again.

 “Where is William, please?
 We’re his cousins, from Mexico.
 We’d like to see him.”
 Her smile snapped shut again, and I swear the two youths slid backward a bit like they were on a camera trolley.
 I definitely wished I’d put on a bra.
 William?
 Oh, Ian - I'd seen that name on his mail.

-“May we come in, please?”
+“May we come in, please.”
+Not a question.
 Her hand extended past me and touched the door – just that, waiting for me to grant access.
 Like vampires.
-I stepped back and invited them in with a gesture.
-The three seemed to move in unison.
-I kept thinking about the octopus under the rug under their feet.
+I stepped back and invited them in with a gesture; the three seemed to move in unison.
+I kept thinking about that octopus under the rug under their feet.

 “I don’t know where he’s at right now, to be honest.
 Memphis, maybe?”
 I cajoled.
 The woman showed her teeth; her eyes were death-cold clichés boring through me.
 I needed to be compliant.
 “Okay…I’ve got a number for him, hang on.”

 While I looked for Ian’s number in my phone, William’s visitor turned slow circles, looking for any sign of transgression dripping from the walls.
 I got his voicemail.

 “Hey, Ian, uh, it’s Libby, your House-sitter?”
 I emphasized that last bit, then mouthed ‘voicemail’ at her.
 “Your cousins are here from Mexico, um…” I looked up at the lady.